rveraldi/dynlbd/README.md

 ### net
 if RX or TX bandwidth his above 80% the node is marked as BAD

-the net module tag needs to reference the interface name related to the probe, for example:
+the "net" module tag needs to reference the interface name stats to be gathered on the remote host:

 <pre>
 login.mydomain.org: